 At Storen Financial, we offer so much more than tax preparation and accounting services.
 We go beyond the numbers to provide our clients with financial planning, in-depth consulting, and year-round support.
-By working with our clients all year (not just at tax time), we help you create a sound strategy, so you can make financially smart decisions and ensure ongoing success.
+By working with our clients all year (not just at tax time), we help you create a sound strategy, so you can make financially informed decisions.
 And best of all, our friendly, approachable staff offers one-on-one, personalized service, so you always feel like you are our only client.

 We are also committed to using innovative technology solutions to provide the level of service you expect with the convenience you deserve.
 Our advanced web-based platform offers secure, 24-hour online access to your tax documents.
 And while this technology is available to serve you on your terms and schedule, it will never replace the close, personal attention that is the foundation of our business.